-&lt;sup>12 Canadian Steel Producers Association.
+12 Canadian Steel Producers Association.
 Public Policy Agenda.
 2014. http://canadiansteel.ca/newsmedia/supporting-documentation/

-- 1. Taking inspiration from the European Steel Technology Platform and "Framework for American Manufacturing" by the United States, work with the federal government to develop a coordinated steel manufacturing strategy that especially prioritizes investment in trade-enabling infrastructure near major clusters. - Explore the legislated and voluntary expansion of procurement tools to include fair and preferential treatment for Canadian steel products where the exported alternative doesn't meet or exceed Canadian and provincial environmental, health and safety regulations and does not allow similar, fair and equal access to their markets for the same product. - 3.
-Given their role as suppliers of high-performance material in the manufacturing supply chain and in flowing down R&D improvements, prioritize allocation of cap and trade revenue to help energy-intensive businesses like steel industry to invest in low-carbon processes, technology and innovation and other capital investments. - 4.
-Given that steel manufacturing is one of Ontario's trade-exposed industrial facilities, maintain and evaluate expanding the free allowance coverage under cap and trade as well as additional concessions for fixed process emissions within such industries. - Strongly encourage that local suppliers and domestic steel content be used in all provincially and federally funded projects if the materials can be supplied from domestic sources.
+- 3. Given their role as suppliers of high-performance material in the manufacturing supply chain and in flowing down R&D improvements13, prioritize allocation of cap and trade revenue to help energy-intensive businesses like steel industry to invest in low-carbon processes, technology and innovation and other capital investments. - 4.
+Given that steel manufacturing is one of Ontario's trade-exposed industrial facilities, maintain and evaluate expanding the free allowance coverage under cap and trade as well as additional concessions for fixed process emissions within such industries. - 5.
+Strongly encourage that local suppliers and domestic steel content be used in all provincially and federally funded projects if the materials can be supplied from domestic sources.

-&lt;sup>13 Birnbaum, Cohen, Harris and Warrian (2009) Ontario Manufacturing, Supply Chains and Knowledge Networks: A Report to the Toronto Regional Research Alliance (TRRA), Toronto: TRRA October 2009
+13 Birnbaum, Cohen, Harris and Warrian (2009) Ontario Manufacturing, Supply Chains and Knowledge Networks: A Report to the Toronto Regional Research Alliance (TRRA), Toronto: TRRA October 2009

-S. Regulating the Sharing Economy for a Competitive Ontario Authored by the London Chamber of Commerce
+H. Regulating the Sharing Economy for a Competitive Ontario